+Q: “47 Ronin” is so Japanese in the way that it approaches honor and sacrifice; it’s not what we’re used to in the West.
+Is Kai the character that lets us begin to understand Bushido?
+Is that what his role is?
 Reeves: I would think so, yeah.
 Yes and no. These actors walk on the floor and you get it, you know?
 On some of the more obvious aspects of it: honor, placement, status, composure, how to express yourself.
 The idea of honor, being a samurai, one of the interpretations is to serve.
 Oishi, Sanada-san’s character, does that.
 You see some of it from Kai’s perspective, but mostly it’s from the filmmaker’s perspective, and I don’t know if it’s so foreign to Western audiences, the idea of honor and revenge.
 I think maybe some of the behavioral collection, but maybe not, I don’t know.
 In terms of how deep you bow?
 Maybe.
 Or when do you reveal something.
 Like how do you express doubt or intimacy, you know?

 Q: What kind of research did you do to understand Bushido?
 Reeves: I don’t know if I understand Bushido, but I watched a lot of samurai films.
 Spending time with the actors, spending time with Hiro.
 I just talk about, in this scene, what can we do?
 Hiro gave me a nice afternoon where I said, “Okay, the bows.
 What are we doing?” [laughs template=’galleryview’]–> I went to school with the different ways to sit and where to put hands and what levels to pay respect.
 Some of the… like “The Way of the Samurai” and reading a little bit on Japanese thought and perspective.
 As an example, a lot of people have spoken about, “Is what the 47 Ronin did correct?
 Should they have fought that night?
 Should they not have fought that night?”
 There are some people who say, “They should have fought that night and died trying.”
 And then there are other people who say, “What they did was okay, they came back.”
 And that’s that conversation.
 Historically, they killed Lord Asano [Naganori template=’galleryview’]–> very quickly, if not less than 24 hours.
 He had one appeal and then it was done.
 Nothing happened to Kira [Yoshinaka template=’galleryview’]–>.
 And that was an outrage!
 But it’s also different because historically it took place in Edo, or Tokyo, and here it’s outside of that arena.
 So there are different rules.
 But historically, should they have done it that night or should they not have?

 Q: You’re working with a lot of Japanese actors.
 Have you had any conversations with them about the version of the story you’re doing and the fantasy element?
 Reeves: Everyone here who’s doing the film likes the idea of a reinterpretation, likes the idea of telling the story but also making a Hollywood movie and making it fantastical.
 Penny Rose can talk about that, Jan Roelfs can talk about that, in terms of what are they building to the specs, what are they playing with costume, what are they keeping, what are they changing, what knots are they doing, etc. And to the story, it’s so different, the circumstances.
 We’re really playing with some of the bigger ideas of the story.

+Q: I was wondering if there were purists out there who don’t want to see a different take on it.
 Reeves: Well, then they should watch “Chushingura.”
 That’s a wonderful work.
 For me, “47 Ronin,” the story is a national holiday.
 It’s huge there.
 There is that story and I think hopefully with this interpretation, some people will have fun with it like, “Oh my God, they did the colors of Lord Asano.
 Look at those.
 Or they did that part of it or, Chikara [Oishi template=’galleryview’]–> is represented in that one.”
 We’re doing little pieces, so it could be very high-end 47 Ronin drinking game, you know? [laughs template=’galleryview’]–> “Chikara did that!
 Look, he’s with the arrow!” and then you have a drink.
 Or if you’re studying it in a university or school, that could be the test.
 How many things do you see in the Hollywood version, do a contrast and compare on “Chushingura” and “47 Ronin.”

+Q: Feudal Japan was very xenophobic, so obviously Kai’s status as a half-breed is going to be really important.
+Can you talk about how his race informs his character and his story?
 Reeves: It’s kind of non-race specific.
 It’s more about the “other.”
 In the story, I’m discovered by Lord Asano and Oishi when Kai is 13 years old.
 We come to learn later that he escaped from this place but he’s different.
 Oishi comes up to me and I’m kind of disheveled and distraught and exhausted by this stream, and I pull a knife on him.
 He takes my hand and he’s going to use it against me, we haven’t shot the scene yet, or he’s going to stab me.
 Lord Asano says, “Stop.”
 Oishi says, “My Lord, it’s a devil!” and Lord Asano says, “It’s a young boy.”

 So we’re showing Lord Asano as being someone who is not xenophobic, someone who has a bigger idea.
 Ako is this kind of Camelot.
 I get taken in and then we’re shown in the next sequence when I’m older and I’m a tracker.
 I’m tracking this beast and they’ve found a utility for me.
 We show that I’m treated differently by different people.
 Also, when I’m a young boy, I see the princess and the princess sees me, and there’s this moment where she brings me food and then we have this kind of connection that becomes unrequited love.
 We can’t be together; there’s a certain place we can’t go.
 And there’s some samurai to whom I’m a dog, and then there’s some who, like Oishi, “He’s a tracking dog.”
 And then we learn that he can fight.
 Ha!
 We learn this place where I came from.
 He needs my help.

+Q: For Kai, part of the story is finding the acceptance of the Ronin.
+Theirs is a story of revenge.
+Is yours revenge but also proving yourself?
 Reeves: It’s interesting.
 We end up having the same goal.
 I think by my actions, they learn about Kai, some of his grace as well as his ferocity and his commitment to what they’re doing.
 It’s 47 guys.
 In the end, they accept him, they take a blood oath.
 I think they have this commonness, this common goal; the idea of honor and revenge.
 I get a certain kind of acceptance.
 But there’s a line; I can’t take the princess out for dinner.

+Q: How do the set pieces compare to some of the other action movies you’ve been in?
 Reeves: “Speed” and “Point Break” were a lot of running and jumping, and then “The Matrix Trilogy” had a lot of fights and wire work and green screen elements.
 In this piece, there’s a little running and jumping and some fights, so it’s a blend.